You’ve probably heard of a triathlon, the famous all-around fitness test of swimming, cycling, and running in one event.

 Warm Race Gear

 If you’re running a duathlon in the summer, you don’t need to worry, but if there is any case of the weather getting cold, be prepared.

 For example, have a jacket and gloves ready in the transition area for the bike portion if the weather suddenly drops in temperature or is super windy.

 GPS Watch With Multisport

-A GPS running watch is great, but if you’re planning to run more duathlons, you’ll likely want to purchase a GPS watch with multisport.
+A GPS running watch is great, but if you’re planning to run more duathlons, consider purchasing a GPS watch with multisport.
 Then you’ll have a watch that is designed to calculate information for a variety of events and can best suit your needs.

-If you’re new to a duathlon, you’ll want to plan to train for 12 weeks.
-While you might feel super comfortable about the run portion if you’re a runner, you still need that time if you’ve never done a duathlon before.
+If you’re new to a duathlon, plan to train for 12 weeks.
+While you might feel super comfortable about the run portion if you’re a runner, you still need that time if you’ve never done a duathlon.

 Focus on Your Weaker Link

 While this is likely not your first inclination, you’ll want to practice the sport that you’re less comfortable with.
 This is likely biking if you’re reading this article on a running blog.
 While you might want to spend lots of time training for the runs, you need to be prepared for the bike section.
 Cycling fitness is much different than running fitness, and race day is not the time to discover this very important distinction